China Conducts Test Of Massive Suicide Drone Swarm Launched From A Box On A Truck

 A swarm of small explosive-laden drones could represent an even more serious threat across an entire area of a battlefield and is a capability that other countries, beyond China, including Turkey, have been developing in recent years, as well.
 Though the video of CAEIT's test showed the drones conducting kinetic strikes, they may also be able to carry small electronic warfare packages to carry out non-kinetic attacks or act as decoys, as well.
 Italian defense contractor Leonardo just recently demonstrated such a capability for the U.K. Royal Air Force and the U.S. Army is also looking at developing a family of swarming drones that can be air-launched.

 A complete swarm could potentially include drones in various configurations, mixing and matching capabilities for maximum effect.
 They could also be networked together with other units and assets to support more complex operations.

 Swarms will only continue to offer increasingly more significant benefits to commanders on the battlefield as time goes on, making them even more attractive.
 This capability could potentially be employed off the battlefield, as well, for asymmetric attacks on VIPs or sensitive facilities outside the context of a formal conflict.
-This could include harassing military forces in the lead up to or on the sidelines of a more serious confrontation, a risk highlighted by drone incursions over areas where the U.S. Army's Terminal High Altitude Area Defense (THAAD) missile defense battery on Guam operates last year, something The War Zone was first to report.
+This could include harassing military forces in the lead up to or on the sidelines of a more serious confrontation, a risk highlighted by drone incursions over areas where the U.S. Army's Terminal High Altitude Area Defense (THAAD) missile defense battery on Guam operates last year, something The War Zone

 No matter what, as China's CAEIT demonstrated in its recent test, drone swarms technology is very real already and it's only a matter of time before it becomes more integrated with existing concepts of operation, if this isn't the case for the PLA already.